IoTkyoto/manual-management/docs/vis-manual/en/index.md

     | 01       | 2016-03-04T10:17:45Z | 25.8        | 98    |
     | 02       | 2016-03-04T10:17:45Z | 21.9        | 210   |

--   Use one of the following timestamps.
-UTC time will be automatically converted to the local time zone you set when generating the graph.
+-   Use one of the following timestamps; display time on a graph will be automatically converted to the local time zone you set (default is +09:00).

 ```txt
 [UTC]